What Lice Look Like:

 After lice feed, they get nice and fat on blood.
 Their stomachs fill up with this blood and their entire abdomen plumps up.

 The creepiest part is that the red color seeps into every part of their body.
 Shortly after feeding, lice appear completely red.
-It kind of looks like something out of a horror film, but it’s all real.

-Lice Shape and Appearance
+#2 – What Lice Look Like: Shape and Appearance

 The defining characteristics of both super lice and regular lice are: